 (v) Any other arrangement similar to any of the above.

-Control is presumed to exist if there is ownership or holding, whether direct or indirect, of stock of a bank.
+Control is presumed to exist if there is ownership or holding, whether direct or indirect, of twenty percent (20%) or more of a class of voting shares of a company.

 23. Majority Stockholder or Majority Shareholder